ivan-borovets/fastapi-clean-example/README.md

 ## Introduction

-This repository may be helpful for those seeking a backend implementation in Python that is both framework-agnostic and storage-agnostic (unlike Django).
+This repository may be helpful for those seeking backend implementation in Python that is both framework-agnostic and storage-agnostic (unlike Django).
 Such flexibility can be achieved by using a web framework that doesn't impose strict software design (like FastAPI) and applying a layered architecture patterned after the one proposed by Robert Martin, which we'll explore further.

-The original explanation of the Clean Architecture concepts can be found [here](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+The original explanation of Clean Architecture concepts can be found [here](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 If you're still wondering why Clean Architecture matters, read the article — it only takes about 5 minutes.
 In essence, it’s about making your application independent of external systems and highly testable.